Audi CEO says his private home not part of prosecutors' raids

 Separately, sales chief Dietmar Voggenreiter played down a 24-percent plunge in two-month Chinese deliveries as temporary, reflecting uncertainty among dealers about the implications of a new joint venture agreement.

-Also, finance chief Axel Strotbek said he currently did not expect the need to further increase provisions for Dieselgate beyond the 1.63 billion euros ($1.73 billion) Audi has set aside so far.
+Also, finance chief Axel Strotbek said he currently did not expect the need to further increase provisions for Dieselgate beyond the 1.63 billion euros (1.42 billion pounds) Audi has set aside so far.

 (Reporting by Andreas Cremer; Editing by Maria Sheahan)